AdaCore/training_material/courses/rust_essentials/120_standard_library_traits/01-overview.rst

 * Abstraction tool

-  * Allow programmer to write code that functions on many different types
+  * Allows for code that functions on many different types

     * As long as they provide the required behavior